donejs/donejs/docs/features.md

 DoneJS is designed to make it easy to build applications that connects users in real-time.

 [Socket.io](https://socket.io) provides the basics to add real-time capabilities to any JavaScript application, but the challenge of integrating real-time updates into your code remains.

+When new data arrives, how do you know what data structures to add it to?
+And where to re-render?
+Code must be written to send socket.io data across your application, but that code becomes aware of too much, and therefore is brittle and hard to maintain.

 DoneJS makes weaving Socket.io backends into your UI simple and automatic.

 #### How it works

 <iframe width="560" height="315" src="https://www.youtube.com/embed/w4mp4oSb6BQ" frameborder="0" allowfullscreen></iframe>

-DoneJS' model layer uses set logic to maintain lists of data represented by certain rules, like a list of todos with `{'owner_id': 2}`.
+DoneJS' model layer uses set logic to maintain lists of data represented by JSON properties, like a list of todos with `{'ownerId': 2}`.
 These lists are rendered to the UI via data bound templates.

 When server-side updates are sent to the client, items are automatically removed or added to any lists they belong to.
 They also automatically show up in the UI because of the data bindings.